 Salary and Career Outlook

-According to the BLS, as of May 2013, multimedia artists and animators earned an annual median salary of $64,470, and fine artists, including illustrators, earned $42,610.
-The BLS projects a 6% increase in employment of multimedia artists and animators, and a 4% increase in employment for fine artists from 2014-2024.
+According to the BLS, as of May 2015, multimedia artists and animators earned an annual median salary of $63,970, and fine artists, including illustrators, earned $46,460.
+The BLS projects a 6% increase in employment of multimedia artists and animators, and a 3% increase in employment for fine artists from 2014-2024.
 A 6% job growth rate is as fast as average when compared to all occupations, and 3% is slower than average job growth.